roboogle/gtkmvc3/gtkmvco/docs/tutorial/step2.rst

 and allow you to focus on the big picture and forget about the details.

-For example, the user can select a different counter either by selecting a radio button, or typing the counter name in the `gtk.Entry`.
+For example, the user can select a different counter by selecting a radio button, or typing the counter name in the `gtk.Entry`.
 This is a detail you don't really mind if you use adapters, the only important result is that a member of your model class will be changed accordingly.

-After the user selected a new counter, you don't have to worry about showing the counter value explicitly, either in the label or in the progress bar.
+After the user selected a new counter, you don't have to worry about showing the counter value explicitly, in the label, in the progress bar, or in the image.
 Since those widgets are adapted to the counter value, the value is shown correctly whatever is the reason why it got changed.
 In fact the value could change because it was reset, or incremented, or because the user selected a different counter.
 In the controller there is no code handling these different cases, which are